Mount Ngongotaha Scenic Reserve Tracks: Explore Stunning Walks with Breathtaking Views

 Loop Track Details

-The Loop Track at Mount Ngongotahā Scenic Reserve offers a delightful walking experience, starting and finishing at the Violet Bonnington Reserve on Paradise Valley Road in Rotorua.
-This circular track is approximately 3.7 km long and features gentle grades and even surfaces, making it suitable for an easy walk.
+The Nature Loop Track at Mount Ngongotahā Scenic Reserve offers a delightful walking experience, starting and finishing at the Violet Bonnington Reserve on Paradise Valley Road in Rotorua.
+This circular track is approximately 1.2 km long and features gentle grades, making it suitable for an easy walk that takes about 30-45 minutes to complete.

-Here are some key highlights of the Loop Track:
+Here are some key highlights of the Nature Loop Track:

 • Native Wildlife: Look out for native birds like kaka, tui, and korimako as you stroll.